🌾

 The Inland Empire has absorbed over 250 million square feet of industrial space since 2020, but rising land costs and local zoning pushback against new warehouse development in cities like Beaumont and Calimesa are constraining future supply and pushing rents higher.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
 In the Riverside metro area, borrowers can access 6 lenders offering USDA financing, including San Bernardino, Ontario, Corona, and surrounding areas.
-Loan amounts typically range from $50K to $25M with rates from Variable or fixed, competitive.
+Loan amounts typically range from $50K to $10M with rates from Fixed or variable, negotiated with lender.

 Advantages